 Other features are largely the same as the Doorbell 3.
 The camera is 1080p, with a 160/90-degree field of view.
 The connection still takes 2 Mbps.
 The motion detection acts much the same, but has more sophisticated software that analyzes the zones users create for signs of activity.
 Customizable zones allow you to pinpoint motion detection for more accurate results, too.

-In our review of the Pro model, we noted that Alexa functionality makes the unit more compatible with Amazon Fire and Echo Show devices, but the unit’s construction remains a little plasticky.
+In our review of the Pro model, we noted that Alexa functionality makes the unit more compatible with Amazon Fire and Echo Show devices.
+Yet, the unit’s construction remains a little plasticky.

-Bottom line: The upgrades make this Ring doorbell the best option for homes, if you don’t mind paying the higher price.
-The only exception is if you don’t have any current doorbell wiring, in which case you should consider the costs of installation carefully to see if it’s worth it.
+Bottom line: The upgrades make this Ring doorbell the best option for homes if you don’t mind paying the higher price.
+The only exception is if you don’t have any current doorbell wiring.
+In that case, you should weigh the costs of installation to see if it’s worth it.
 Otherwise, go with the original Doorbell or Doorbell 2.

-The petite Elite model is very, very similar to the Pro version, except for in two main areas.
+The petite Elite model is very similar to the Pro version, except for two main areas.
 First, the doorbell is even slimmer than before.
-Second, it cannot be hardwired into the existing doorbell wiring.
-Instead, it uses the Power over Ethernet protocol via an Ethernet cable to get power.
+Second, it cannot utilize the existing doorbell wiring.
+Instead, it uses the Power over Ethernet protocol via an Ethernet cable to get energy.
 If you’re willing to install an Ethernet cable, you have more placement options.

-Bottom line: It’s twice the price, and you get a reliable connection (Power over Ethernet).
-This may make installation more versatile, but it’s also likely to make it more expensive, unless your doorbell already has an Ethernet cable.
+Bottom line: The Elite is twice the price of alternatives.
+However, with the higher price, you get a more reliable connection (Power over Ethernet).
+Ethernet may make installation more versatile, but it’s also likely to make it more expensive (unless your doorbell already has an Ethernet cable).